 One can argue that it all started with the 32nd president of the United States.
 President Franklin Delano Roosevelt always had a soft heart for the Russians and especially Joseph Vissarionovich Stalin relishing the privilege of calling the ruthless dictator “Uncle Joe.”
 The President actually believed that “If I give Stalin everything I can, and ask for nothing in return, noblesse oblige, he won’t try to annex anything and will work with me for a world of peace and democracy.”
 Peace and democracy?

 This appraisal of Stalin as historian Paul Kengor has noted “… was one of the most naïve assessments of any major foreign leader in the history of the United States.”
+Professor Kengor’s book, Dupes: How America’s Adversaries Have Manipulated Progressives for a Century, demonstrates FDR’s profound and tragic gullibility when it came to the Soviets.

 The President believed, until it was much too late, that he could “play” Stalin; that he could make a “Christian gentleman” out of the dictator.
 The President went so far as to say that the Soviet freedom of religion was much like the American freedom of religion.
 Contrast that sentiment with President Ronald Reagan’s view that “They [the Soviets] don’t subscribe to our sense of morality.
 They don’t believe in an afterlife, they don’t believe in a God or a religion.”

-According to historian Timothy Snyder, during the period 1930 to 1933 approximately five million people died as a result of Stalin’s famines with Ukrainian peasants bearing the brunt of the savagery.
-And, that between 1936 and 1938 in what was called the Great Purge approximately one million of his own people were executed for failing to toe the Stalinist line.
-More terror was to come.
-On September 17, 1939 the Soviets invaded Poland from the east only days after Germany invaded the nation from the west in keeping with the diabolical Hitler-Stalin pact.
 More emblematic, however, of the apparent hypnotic influence Stalin had over President Roosevelt was the President’s refusal to accept the fact that the Soviets had murdered nearly 22,000 POW Polish military officers on March 5, 1940 in the Katyn Forest near Smolensk, Russia.
 President Roosevelt was adamant in his disbelief that the Soviets had been responsible – despite overwhelming and indisputable evidence – claiming that the Germans had “rigged things up.”
 Further, on November 30, 1939, the Red Army sent nearly 500,000 troops into Finland to annex Finnish territory strafing and bombing civilian targets as they went along.

 In sum, President Roosevelt’s behavior was shameless as he played “nice” with Stalin knowing full well that he was dealing with a murderous tyrant long before he had reason to interact with the dictator about how to defeat the Nazis.
 And, it was clearly the President who was played with great virtuosity to the detriment of millions who ultimately felt the wrath, rape, and plunder of Uncle Joe.